anamikajha/DataAnalysisUsingPython/Final/readme.md

 There are over 400,000 lines of potential question duplicate pairs.
 Each line contains IDs for each question in the pair, the full text for each question, and a binary value that indicates whether the line truly contains a duplicate pair.
 ![alt tag](https://github.com/anamikajha/DataAnalysisUsingPython/blob/master/Final/Analysis/Extra%20Files/Preview%20of%20data.png)

-### `Analysis 1 : Understanding the dataset and plotting difference between the duplicate and non duplicate questions`
+#### `Analysis 1 : Understanding the dataset and plotting difference between the duplicate and non duplicate questions using term frquency analysis`
 First analysis is more about understanding the dataset.
 Different types of charts have been incorporated in this analysis to have an easy visual understanding of the dataset.
 Normalised word share count has been calculated to be used in plots.
 Common words between the questions and term frequency of these question pair sets have also been calculated.
 These analysis have been discuss further in detail below.

 For starters few mathematical calculations on the dataset have been done to get an idea of: